chercode/mobilyzer-imwut25/README.md

 The repository is organized into four main modules:

 1. **Intrinsic Decomposition**
-   Separation of reflectance and illumination components to recover material properties.
+   Separation of reflectance and illumination components to recover material properties without the effect of iilumination.

 2. **Hyperspectral Reconstruction**
-   Truthful reconstruction of spectral signatures from RGB smartphone images.
+   Truthful reconstruction of spectral signatures from RGB+NIR smartphone images.

 3. **Liquid Analysis**
     classification for fraud detection, composition analysis, and diagnosis.